cosinekitty/astronomy/source/c/README.md

-This is one of the family of MakeRotation functions that convert from one orientation system to another.
+This is one of the family of functions that returns a rotation matrix for converting from one orientation to another.
 Source: EQJ = equatorial system, using equator at J2000 epoch.
 Target: ECL = ecliptic system, using equator at J2000 epoch.